tanveerm176/tanveerm176/README.md

 # Hi there, I'm Muhammad 👋 a recent CS grad from CUNY Hunter College!

-## I'm a Software Engineer, Film Photographer, Cat Dad, and Amateur Cook!!
+## I'm a Software Engineer, Film Photographer, Cat Dad, and Amateur Cook
-### I've worked as a Full Stack Engineer, Backend Engineer, Data Engineer, Project Manager, and Pharmacy Technician.
+### I've worked as a Full Stack Engineer, Backend Engineer, Data Engineer, Project Manager, and Pharmacy Technician

 ### Here's some of the projects/technologies I've worked on:
   * [Investment Simulator App](https://github.com/tanveerm176/FICS-Compose) using Kotlin and Jetpack Compose